NE public art projects

 “I am deeply honoured to have been chosen as the sculpture artist for the Genesis Centre due to my inherent connection to this area, and my passion for building community as an artist.
 I lived in Martindale near the Sikh temple for many years since moving to Calgary in 2008 and my artist studio is located in the NE Greenview Industrial Area.
 I have also been a member of the YMCA and Saddletowne library at the Genesis Centre, which laid the foundations of my journey as an artist.
 I’m eager to start speaking with community members and explore ways in which this piece of public art might promote cultural diversity, beauty and historical significance to the land.”

-Artworks by up to 36 local artists will be showcased in mini galleries at 10 northeast community centres and in the municipal building atrium throughout 2023.
-New artworks will be on display from January to April, May to August and September to December in the following locations:
+Artworks by up to 36 local artists have been showcased in mini galleries at 10 northeast community centres and in the municipal building atrium.
+Learn more.

 Bench, bike rack and picnic table

 Apiow Akwai is an emerging visual artist based in Calgary.
 She discovered her passion for arts at the age of six.
 What started as a creative and emotional outlet led to her deep respect and appreciation for the arts.

 Her work primarily consists of portraits, landscape, and human figures that are created in oils and acrylics on canvas.
 Apiow uses deliberate compositions and symbolism to shed light on the dark and beautiful chaos of emotions that is intentionally portrayed across all her work.
 The use of art therapy and the correlation between mental health and self discovery are tools Apiow uses as inspiration when creating a new body of work.

 Day Pajarillo is a Filipino immigrant who arrived in Canada in 2008 as a food service worker.